Air Force Research Laboratory: Materials and Manufacturing Directorate

 The Materials and Manufacturing Directorate, located at Wright-Patterson AFB and Tyndall AFB, develops materials, processes, and advanced manufacturing technologies for aerospace systems and their components to improve Air Force capabilities in these areas.
 The current director is Mr. Darrell K. Phillipson.

+In 1962, The Directorate began the search for high performance magnets.
+In 1969, Dr. Karl J. Strnat and his team had determined that a Yttrium Cobalt (YCo5) and the AFRL awarded contracts for manufacturing.
+This was the first Rare-earth magnet.
 In 2003, the Directorate announced a new manufacturing method for use producing the turbine exhaust casing for the F119 jet engine used on the F-22 Raptor stealth fighter which will result in an estimated savings of 35% of the cost while also improving the durability.
 In collaboration with Lockheed Martin Aeronautics, the Directorate helped develop a new laser-based ultrasonic scanner to inspect composite parts also for use on the F-22.
 The Directorate also developed an advanced thermoplastic composite material for use in the landing gear doors on the F-22.
 In 2008, the Air Force announced that the Directorate had developed a method of using fabric made of fiber optic material in a friend or foe identification system.